Great Tibet Tour Logo GREAT TIBET TOUR ®

 Tibet Customs and Traditions

 The customs and traditions on the roof of the world are unique due to the great influence of Tibetan Buddhism.
-Before you travel to Tibet, you may know Tibetan people have a distinctive culture in terms of greeting, etiquette, marriage, gathering, and more.
+Before you travel to Tibet, you may know that Tibetan people have a distinctive culture in terms of greeting, etiquette, marriage, gathering, and more.

 Tibetan Form of Greetings

 Tashi Delek is a common greeting word in Tibet.
 Tashi means auspicious and Delek means good.
 It contains the best wishes such as good health and fortune.
-This simple Tibetan greeting word can not only shorten the distance between two people but also eliminates the feeling of strangeness.
+This simple Tibetan greeting word can not only shorten the distance between two people but also eliminate the feeling of strangeness.
 In Tibet, if someone says Tashi Delek to you, you should reply "Tashi Delek Shu (falling tone on Shu).
-Besides, some older Tibetan people even stuck out their tongues during the greeting, which is also a way to show welcome and their sincerity.
+Besides, some older Tibetan people even stuck out their tongues during the greeting, which is also a way to show welcome and sincerity.

 Another interesting practice amongst Tibetans is presenting Khatag to their guests.
 A Khatag is a white woven scarf and offering it to guests, family members, seniors, and even deities is a popular tradition in Tibet.
 It is considered a practice of hospitality and respect.